swang2021/starter-hugo-academic/content/authors/admin/_index.md

   - Artificial Intelligence
   - Computational Finance
   - Computational Linguistics
-  - Operations Research and Management Science

 # Education to show in About widget
 education:
   courses:
     - course: Ph.
-D. in Systems Engineering
+D. in Operations Research and Management Science
       institution: George Washington University
       year: Expected 2025
     - course: M.A. in Statistics